Why do These Match? Explaining the Behavior of Image Similarity Models

 \section{Introduction}

-Many problems in artificial intelligence that reason about complex relationships can be solved by learning some feature embedding to measure similarity between images and/or other modalities such as text.
-Examples of these tasks include scoring fashion compatibility~\cite{hanACMMM2017,Hsiao_2018_CVPR,VasilevaECCV18FasionCompatibility}, image retrieval~\cite{kiapourICCV15where,Radenovi_2018_CVPR,Yelamarthi_2018_ECCV}, or zero-shot recognition~\cite{Bansal_2018_ECCV,Li_2018_CVPR,Wang_2018_CVPR}.
-Reasoning about the behavior of similarity models can aid researchers in identifying potential improvements, or help users understand the model's predictions which can build trust~\cite{teachtrust}.
-However, prior work on producing explanations for neural networks has primarily focused on explaining classification models (\eg~\cite{fong_iccv_2017,nguyen2016synthesizing,Petsiuk2018rise,lime:kdd16,Selvaraju_2017_ICCV,zeilerECCV2014}) and does not directly apply to similarity models.
+Many problems in artificial intelligence that require reasoning about complex relationships can be solved by learning a feature embedding to measure similarity between images and/or other modalities such as text.
+Examples of these tasks include image retrieval~\cite{kiapourICCV15where,Radenovi_2018_CVPR,Yelamarthi_2018_ECCV}, zero-shot recognition~\cite{Bansal_2018_ECCV,Li_2018_CVPR,Wang_2018_CVPR} or scoring fashion compatibility~\cite{hanACMMM2017,Hsiao_2018_CVPR,tanSimilarity2019,VasilevaECCV18FasionCompatibility}.
+Reasoning about the behavior of similarity models can aid researchers in identifying potential improvements, show where two images differ for anomaly detection, promote diversity in fashion recommendation by ensuring different traits are most prominent in the top results, or simply help users understand the model's predictions which can build trust~\cite{teachtrust}.
+However, prior work on producing explanations for neural networks has primarily focused on explaining classification models~\cite{fong_iccv_2017,nguyen2016synthesizing,Petsiuk2018rise,lime:kdd16,Selvaraju_2017_ICCV,zeilerECCV2014} and does not directly apply to similarity models.
 Given a \emph{single} input image, such methods produce a saliency map which identifies pixels that played a significant role towards a particular class prediction (see Figure~\ref{fig:motivational_example}a for an example).
 On the other hand, a similarity model requires at least \emph{two} images to produce a score.
 The interaction between both images defines which features are more important, so replacing just one of the images can result in identifying different salient traits.